Yiyun-Liang/Google-IO-CodeJam/src/com/isa/GoogleIO2017/WeightedUndirectedGraph/Analysis.md

 # Where Ya Gonna Call?: Analysis

 We can model the input as a [weighted undirected graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
-The question to be answered is similar to finding the graph's radius.
+The question to be answered is similar to finding the graph's [radius](https://en.wikipedia.org/wiki/Distance_(graph_theory)#Related_concepts).
 In fact, we are asked to minimize the input graph's radius by possibly adding a single node inside an existing edge.
 This view is not only a succinct and accurate way to describe the problem, but also a first step towards a solution.

 ### Small dataset